Skip to content

 How long-term growth stays protected while the season keeps asking for short-term answers.

-How the room knows who owns the call when the evidence is incomplete.
+How the staff knows how the call is made when the evidence is incomplete.

 People and pressure